forge-1825/foundry/README.md

 ---

+## ⚠️ BETA Release Notice

+**Version**: 1.0.0-beta
+**Status**: BETA - Not recommended for production use

+This is a BETA release intended for testing and feedback.
+Please review the [BETA Release Notes](BETA_RELEASE_NOTES.md) for known limitations and setup requirements.

 ## 🚀 Overview

-Model Distillation Pipeline is a comprehensive web application that streamlines the process of distilling large language models into smaller, more efficient versions.
+Foundry is a comprehensive web application that streamlines the process of distilling large language models into smaller, more efficient versions.
 Built with modern technologies and designed for ease of use, it provides an intuitive interface for managing the entire distillation workflow.

-**📢 BETA Notice**: This release provides the foundational infrastructure for model distillation.
-Full functionality requires additional setup of model containers and understanding of the distillation workflow.
-See [Current Status](#-current-status---beta) for details.
+**Key Features**:
+- Teacher-student model distillation
+- PDF and code dataset processing
+- Hierarchical Q&A pair generation
+- LoRA-based fine-tuning
+- Self-study learning capabilities
+- Comprehensive evaluation framework

 ## Features